Datawheel/canon/README.md

 ## Localization

-In order to enable localization for a datawheel-canon site, you must first define the available languages as an environment variable:
+In order to enable localization for a Canon site, you must first define the available languages as an environment variable:

 ```sh
 export CANON_LANGUAGES="en,es"